 It’s hard to disagree: Leighe is quickly becoming an in-demand pop starlet, a must-have staple sound on both club and radio DJ’s playlists across the globe.
 Her breakout single, “Boys Just Wanna Have Fun,” an electro-swing-anchored adrenaline shot of head-bobbing mania she describes as “a girl...or boy-power anthem, that I wrote with the vision of making the dance floor explode with people being free, celebrating who they truly are and feeling free of judgement and insecurities," has recently exploded on the UK dance-club scene; it marks a career-defining moment for the burgeoning Leighe, an emotionally mature woman, who has traversed the oft-choppy terrain of a make-it-at-all-costs musician.
 “The journey is long but yet I’m thankful for the time I’ve had to form a great foundation,” says Leighe, who lives in Los Angeles and writes and produces her music with her husband.
-“My husband gave me the courage and broadened my horizons to what I could be and to shoot for higher and a bigger audience than I ever thought I’d be able to with my quirkier taste in music.”
+“Trent gave me the courage and broadened my horizons to what I could be, and to shoot for higher and a bigger audience than I ever thought I’d be able to with my quirkier taste in music.”

 The road to Leighe’s ever promising, personally fulfilling present has been a long and winding one.
 Raised in the small town of Duncan, Oklahoma, the ambitious child began taking vocal lessons at age 11; she won her first national singing competition at age 14.
 “I wasn’t one of those kids who wanted to hit Nashville or L.A. immediately, but I knew it was what I was called to do, and honed my craft where I was planted,” she says of her longtime musical ambitions.
-After majoring in vocal-music education at the University of Oklahoma and subsequently releasing an album under her maiden name, Laura Gossett, Leighe moved to Los Angeles with her now-husband to go full-force in her pursuit of a career as a recording artist.
+After majoring in vocal-music education at the University of Oklahoma and subsequently releasing a piano driven pop / rock album under her maiden name, Laura Gossett, Leighe moved to Los Angeles with her now-husband to go full-force in her pursuit of a career as a recording artist.

-It was in her decision though to move back home for a few years to Oklahoma circa-2010, play the small-town bar circuit and refine her chops that Leighe says helped propel her to new heights when returning to LA two years ago.
+It was in their decision though to move back home for a few years to Oklahoma circa-2010, play the small-town bar circuit and refine her chops that Leighe says helped propel her to new heights when returning to LA three years ago.
 “There was no pressure to be in fancy studios and we were able to create something that was ours and what we were passionate about,” she says affectionally of she and her husband’s time spent back away from the hustle of big-city living.”

-Now Leighe, who is busy working on her debut album. which she hopes to release early next year, has her eyes set on the future.
-From touring Europe and the States to releasing a slew of new singles, the journey woman of a blossoming starlet is undoubtedly cashing in on a lifetime of hard work and patience.
+Now Leighe, who has finally released her new "Swanky" EP, has her eyes set on the future.
+From touring Europe and the States to releasing a slew of new singles and EPs, the journey woman of a blossoming starlet is undoubtedly cashing in on a lifetime of hard work and patience.
 “I’m a chill person,” Leighe says.
 “Maybe too chill and too patient sometimes,” she adds with a laugh.
 “But I do what I love, and just enjoy life along the way.
 I’m so thankful for that.”